sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-monitorscenario/cp-cf-processvisibility-model-monitorscenario.md

 ---
-title: Monitor your Business Scenarios using Monitor Scenarios Application
+title: Monitor Your Business Scenarios
 description: Monitor the business scenario and process data using the Monitor Scenarios application.
 auto_validation: true
 time: 10